 Buy to let has proved to be a great investment strategy due to a shortage of rented property supply compared with tenant demand, property prices and rents increasing, and returns being poor from more traditional investment options such as cash in the bank.
 The PRS now makes up around 20% of all UK housing, with depleting council housing and social housing numbers.

 Nottinghamshire buy to let information:

 The current average yield in the Nottingham is 6.6%, however we see many local property opportunities with gross yields between 7 - 8%.
 The current average rent is £635 p.c.m.
 Nottingham is being regularly reported as one of the best locations in the UK for best performing property investments, with some data sources confirming achievable yields of up to 11.9% (read further sources below).

 East Midlands average rents are always rising, increasing by 3% in 2018 compared with 2017.
 Property prices rose by 3.4% in 2018, with a predicted further 2% increase in 2019.
 Housing in northern County’s like the East Midlands are increasingly sought after, with them being more affordable and stable, and this includes the Private Rented Sector, where there remains a shortage of available rented homes.

-Nottinghamshire remains in the top places in the UK to invest in property, with over 50 national and regional headquarters already based within the city, including Boots, Capital One, EON and Speedo, and further significant infrastructure and business developments are in working progress for the next few years.
+Nottinghamshire remains in the top places in the UK to invest in property, with over 50 national and regional headquarters already based within the city, including Boots, Capital One, EON and Speedo, along with large hospitals and further significant infrastructure and business developments that are working progress for the next few years.

-Further external sources regarding Nottingham / East Midlands buy to let:
+Further external sources links regarding Nottinghamshire / East Midlands buy to let:

 Property Investments UK - regarding Nottingham